Swishhyy/Dev-Dependents-NuGet-Package/README.md

 - YamlDotNet.dll
 - zxing.dll
 ```
-> **Note**: Assembly-CSharp.dll and Assembly-CSharp-Publicized.dll are excluded from the package to avoid conflicts with Exiled's references.
-When using this package alongside Exiled, their version of these assemblies will be used.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Author

-Swishhyy
+> **Note**: Assembly-CSharp.dll and Assembly-CSharp-Publicized.dll were excluded due to complications of double references or not be able to reference them properly.
+Hopefully i can find a fix for this but currently as of Exiled v9.5.1 you should be able to use this package and the Exiled package and will work (this is tested on my own public [plugin](https://github.com/Swishhyy/SUP))